Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Introduction

-Among the nonparametric methods, rank-based methods are attractive due to their robustness and efficiency.
-For univariate data, rank tests for CPD have been extensively studied \citep{bhattacharyya1968nonparametric, darkhovskh1976nonparametric, pettitt1979non, schechtman1982nonparametric, lombard1987rank,lombard1983asymptotic, gerstenberger2018robust, wang2020rank}.
+Among the nonparametric methods, rank-based methods are attractive for univariate data due to their robustness and effectiveness \cite{bhattacharyya1968nonparametric, darkhovskh1976nonparametric, pettitt1979non, schechtman1982nonparametric, lombard1987rank,lombard1983asymptotic, gerstenberger2018robust, wang2020rank}.
 However, they are less explored for high-dimensional or non-Euclidean data.
-Specifically, existing multivariate rank-based methods do not apply to high-dimensional data with general changes.
-For instance, \cite{lung2015homogeneity} proposed to use the component-wise rank, which worked only when the dimension of the data is smaller than the number of observations. \cite{zhang2020spatial} and \cite{shu2022spatial} proposed the spatial rank-based methods, which were designed mainly for the shift in the mean. \cite{chenouri2020robust} proposed to use the ranks obtained from data depths, which is often used for low-dimensional data and is computation-extensive when the dimension is high.
+Specifically, existing multivariate rank-based methods are limited in many ways.
+For instance, \cite{lung2015homogeneity} proposed to use the component-wise rank, which requires the dimension of the data to be smaller than the number of observations and suffers from dependent covariates. \cite{zhang2020spatial} and \cite{shu2022spatial} proposed the spatial rank-based methods, which were designed mainly for detecting mean shifts. \cite{chenouri2020robust} proposed to use the ranks obtained from data depths, which is often used for low-dimensional data and is computationally intensive when the dimension is high.